-a. the timer has two visible states, Off and On.
+a. the timer has two visible states, off and on.
 Additional states or state information may be used internally if needed.

-'''

-b. to create a timer server the client uses TServer =
+b. to create a timer server the client uses TServer = server:newServer(timerLogic, off).

-server:newServer(timerLogic, off).

-'''

 c. to learn the current state of the timer the client uses TState = server:rpc(TServer, getState).
 The client must be able to get an immediate answer from the server at any time.
-The answer is either Off or On.
+The answer is either off or on.

-d. to turn on the timer, the client uses server:rpc(TServer, start).
+d. to toggle the timer (turn it on) the client uses server:rpc(TServer, start).
 The timer is to remain on for 1000ms after the last start message it receives.
 For example, if at time 500ms a start message is received the timer will remain on until 1500ms, unless another start message is received in which case it will remain on until 1000ms after that message.
 The return value of start is immaterial.

 e.
-You may use the stimer module (Section 12.4 of the Erlang book) and reproduced below:
+You may use the stimer module (p.
+144, section 8.5 of the Erlang book).